-What Do Geothermal Production Manager Do?
+What You Need to Know About Geothermal Production Manager

 Job Description: Manage operations at geothermal power generation facilities.
 Maintain and monitor geothermal plant equipment for efficient and safe plant operations.